-Conservatism is the convention by which, when two values of a transaction are available, the lower-value transaction is recorded.
+Conservatism is the convention by which, when two values of a transaction are available, the low Reurle va "Dueebitra-n-sa-c-Tiben Riscreiver rded.
 By this convention, profit should never be overestimated, and there should always be a provision for losses.

-Consistency prescribes the use of the same accounting principles from one period of an accounting cycle to the next, so that the same standards are applied to calculate profit and loss.
+Consistency reflectorial bes Giller use of the same accounting principles from one period of an accounting cycle to the next, so that the same standards are applied to calculate profit and loss.